Baltic Sea and Baltic States: Discover historical metropolises!

 Best time to travel to the Baltic Sea

 If you decide to take a trip to the Baltic Sea, it is best to plan it in the months from June to August.
 Daytime temperatures then average 20 degrees Celsius; in June and July you can expect up to twelve hours of sunshine a day.
 Nevertheless, despite the pleasant daytime temperatures, you should also take warm clothing with you.
 Because in the evening it can get quite chilly on deck.
 May and September are also good for a trip on the Baltic Sea.
 Both months offer the advantage that you can book your cruise quite cheaply.
 Baltic Sea trips are recommended from the end of April.
-But also all year round trips across the Baltic Sea are worthwhile
+But the trips across the Baltic Sea are also worthwhile all year round.

 Destinations in the Baltic Sea